brimdata/zui/docs/Installation.md

 ## macOS Installation

-* Download the Zui installer via the macOS link at the [Zui download](https://www.brimdata.io/download/) page
+* Download the Zui installer via the **macOS** link at the [Zui download](https://www.brimdata.io/download/) page
 * Launch the downloaded `.dmg` file to begin installation
-* Drag the Zui icon into the Applications folder
+* Click and drag the Zui icon into the Applications folder
 * Click the Zui icon in the Applications folder to start Zui now and in the future
 * You may need to click through an "Are you sure?" prompt the first time Zui is launched